zhangjiangen11/optiscene/README.md

 ### Notes
 - Only MeshInstance3Ds with **no child Node** and **no script attached to them** will combine.
 This is a safety measure to not mess up your SceneTree.

+## Installation Instructions
+1. Clone this repository
+2. Unzip the *addons* folder into your project
+3. Activate the addon in your project settings